-Specifically, we propose a set of three domains in organizations that are universal:

-1) Organizations are composed of individuals (I)1; 2) These individuals are assigned tasks (T) to accomplish as part of their membership in the organization; and 3) there is a specification of resources (R)2 that are required to accomplish certain tasks.
-All three domains exist within any C2 architecture.
+Specifically, we propose a set of three domains in organizations that are universal: 1) Organizations are composed of individuals $(I)^1$; 2) These individuals are assigned tasks (T) to accomplish as part of their membership in the organization; and 3) there is a specification of resources $(R)^2$ that are required to accomplish certain tasks.
+All three domains exist within any organizational architecture.

-In order to characterize and understand the C2 architecture of a unit, to understand the structure of an organization's set of interdependencies, it is necessary understand how various elements of these domains map onto one another.
-For example, certain personnel are assigned certain tasks; different personnel have access to different resources required for those tasks; certain personnel have access to (are connected to) each other; different tasks must be accomplished before other tasks can begin; etc. It is the specification of these mappings of particular objects in each domain onto one another that we take as the primitives in our formalisms, that we use to understand the C^2 architecture of the unit in a more complete way than has been possible heretofore.
+In order to characterize and understand the organizational architecture of a team, group or organization, to understand the structure of an organization's set of interdependencies, it is necessary to understand how various elements of these domains map onto one another.
+For example, certain personnel are assigned certain tasks; different personnel have access to different resources required for those tasks; certain personnel have access to (are connected to) each other: different tasks must be accomplished before other tasks can begin; etc. It is the specification of these mappings of particular objects in each domain onto one